How to Think About Data Structure and Algorithm

 };

-Take a look at the brute-force solution for the coin change problem in the Core Framework of Dynamic Programming:
+Look at the brute-force solution for the coin change problem in Dynamic Programming Framework:

 // base case